chinamike65/hugo-tuolesi/content/book4/book4en.md

 We need to follow the law rather than people, and we need to distinguish between people and the law.

-If some masters did wrong, it doesn't mean that Buddhism is wrong.
+If some masters do wrong, it doesn't mean that Buddhism is wrong.

 For example, in Tibetan Buddhism, some monks have done something wrong, which does not mean Tibetan Buddhism is wrong;